Aspose/releases.aspose.com/content/en/html/net/release-notes/2023/aspose-html-for-net-23-11-release-notes.md

 As per the regular monthly update process of all APIs being offered by Aspose, we are honored to announce the November release of Aspose.HTML for .NET.

-In this release, we have improved the quality of rendering and received documents.
-Improved usability and stability with the Accessibility namespace.
+In this release, we have improved the quality of rendering and resulting documents.
+Improved usability and stability of the Accessibility namespace.

 ## **Improvements and Changes**